vinaykagithapu/sentiment-analysis-app/README.md

 This is the worst experience I’ve ever had.
 The package arrived yesterday.
 The movie started off boring but ended with an amazing twist.
+The company’s quarterly earnings exceeded analyst expectations, sending the stock price up 8%.
+Shares plunged after the CEO announced a significant drop in projected revenue for the next quarter.
+The bank released its annual financial report this morning, outlining changes in its loan portfolio.
+Revenue increased in North America but sharp losses in European markets offset most of the gains.
 ```

 ---